rickgcv/sovereign-cloud-architecture/README.md

 ## Detailed description

+Digital sovereignty is based on the 4 pillars below:

+- **Technical Sovereignty** - Running workloads without dependence on a provider’s infrastructure or software, and protected from all extra-territorial interference and scrutiny.

+- **Operational sovereignty** – Visibility and control over provider operations from provisioning and performance management, to monitoring of physical and digital access, to the infrastructure.
+This solution leverages separation of control planes and data planes using virtualized control planes for each cluster.

+- **Assurance sovereignty** – Ability to independently verify and assure the integrity, security, and reliability of digital systems and processes including resilience of critical services.
+This platform is highly available and resilient and allows to quickly move workloads to different locations.
+It also ensures integrity by creating a trusted software supply chain.

+- **Data sovereignty** – Control data location and privacy to prevent unauthorized cross-border access.
+The platform implements this using Zero Trust security and confidential computing.

+## Key features

-This architecture provides a platform to run workloads on heterogeneous infrastructure (on-premises, hybrid, or multi-cloud) while ensuring data remains within specific geographic and legal boundaries.
+This architecture describes and shows how to implement a platform to run workloads on heterogeneous infrastructure (on-premises, hybrid, or multi-cloud) while ensuring data remains within specific geographic and legal boundaries.
 It utilizes open source software to prevent vendor lock-in and implements multi-tenancy to ensure data isolation between customers and providers.
 The platform caters for the following use cases:

 1. Sovereign Cluster as a Service: Allow customers to deploy their clusters establishing a strict operational and physical boundary between the platform provider and the tenants.
+This helps achieve technical and operational sovereignty.

 2. Sovereign Virtual Machine as a Service: Similar to the previous point but at the virtual machine level.

 3. Observability, auditability and cost control: Implement and automate the tools and processes required to continuously audit, monitor, and prove the compliance of the sovereign platform from build-time to runtime, as well as giving customers total visibility about their spend.
+This helps achieve operational sovereignty.

 4. Technology and operational autonomy: Implement controls to ensure the platform is operationally autonomous, resilient, and built from trusted, verifiable software components.
+This helps achieve technical and assurance sovereignty.

-5. Sovereign data: Implement advanced cryptographic controls for tenant clusters and provider workloads to ensure data confidentiality at-rest, in-use, and during recovery.
+5. Encrypted data control: Implement advanced cryptographic controls for tenant clusters to ensure data confidentiality at-rest, in-use, and in transit.
+This helps achieve data sovereignty.

-### Key features

-Digital sovereignty is based on 4 pillars.
-These are mentioned below together with how this platform helps establishing them.

-- **Data sovereignty** – Control data location and privacy to prevent unauthorized cross-border access.
-The platform implements this using Zero Trust security and confidential computing.

-- **Technical Sovereignty** - Running workloads without dependence on a provider’s infrastructure or software, and protected from all extra-territorial interference and scrutiny.
-The platform can be deployed on multi-cloud and hybrid cloud to avoid vendor lock-in.

-- **Operational sovereignty** – Visibility and control over provider operations from provisioning and performance management, to monitoring of physical and digital access, to the infrastructure.
-This solution leverages separation of control planes and data planes using virtualized control planes for each cluster.

-- **Assurance sovereignty** – Ability to independently verify and assure the integrity, security, and reliability of digital systems and processes including resilience of critical services.
-This platform is highly available and resilient and allows to quickly move workloads to different locations.
-It also ensures integrity by creating a trusted software supply chain.

-### Architecture overview
+## Architecture overview

 The solution uses a hub-and-spoke architecture integrating the following components: